THE WIZARDING WORLD OF HARRY POTTER

 And we had previously been to The Wizarding World of Harry Potter in Orlando several years ago when it was only the Hogsmeade section.
 But recently, we returned to walk the cobblestone streets of Diagon Alley.
 If you’re visiting for the very first time, there are 10 things that you should know to make your visit as magical as possible.

 Before I share those insights, I want to give “first years” a quick lay of the land, because the nomenclature used at this Florida amusement park can be quite confusing.
-Universal Orlando Resort refers to it all - two separate theme parks (Universal Studios Florida and Islands of Adventure), one water park (Volcano Bay), a shopping-restaurant district (Universal CityWalk), six on-property hotels (Adventura Hotel, Cabana Bay Beach Resort, Loews Sapphire Falls Resort, Loews Royal Pacific Resort, Hard Rock Hotel, and Loews Portofino Bay Hotel), and two more hotels opening in June 2019 (Endless Summer Resort: Surfside Inn and Suites) and May 2020 (Endless Summer Resort: Dockside Inn and Suites).
+Universal Orlando Resort refers to it all - two separate theme parks (Universal Studios Florida and Islands of Adventure), one water park (Volcano Bay), a shopping-restaurant district (Universal CityWalk), seven on-property hotels (Adventura Hotel, Cabana Bay Beach Resort, Loews Sapphire Falls Resort, Loews Royal Pacific Resort, Hard Rock Hotel, Loews Portofino Bay Hotel and Endless Summer Resort: Surfside Inn and Suites) and one opening in May 2020 (Endless Summer Resort: Dockside Inn and Suites).
 Each of the amusement parks are further divided into sections.
 Among those sections, you’ll find the worlds of Harry Potter.
 Universal Studios Florida is home to The Wizarding World of Harry Potter: Diagon Alley; Islands of Adventure is home to The Wizarding World of Harry Potter: Hogmeade which includes Hogwarts School of Witchcraft and Wizardry.
 Still with me?

 KidTripster Tip: Know that the video that plays outside the windows of the Hogwarts Express on the way from Diagon Alley to Hogsmeade is different than the video that plays on the way back.

 KidTripster Tip: Don’t miss the optical illusion at Platform 9 3/4 on the Diagon Alley side.
 If you stand in just the right spot, you can take a video of your child walking through the wall at King’s Cross Station.
-It’s not marked well, so make sure to look for the large mirror.
+It’s not well marked, so make sure to look for the large mirror.

 Now that we’ve got that all squared away, let’s get down to the nitty gritty.